- Ouachita Electric Cooperative named SEPA Electric Cooperative Utility of the Year

 HELP PAYS® results are in

-Eight months ago, the Arkansas Public Service Commission voted unanimously to approve Ouachita Electric’s filing of an opt-in tariff for cost effective energy efficiency investments.
+In February, 2016, the Arkansas Public Service Commission voted unanimously to approve Ouachita Electric’s filing of an opt-in tariff for cost effective energy efficiency investments.

 Once approved, Ouachita Electric Cooperative replaced its existing on-bill loan program, called HELP, which had been recognized as a best practice model at the U.S. Department of Energy’s Better Buildings Summit.
 Ouachita implemented its program using the Pay As You Save® (PAYS®) system, and named the program HELP PAYS®.

 All of the program performance figures for initial investment activity substantially exceeded similar metrics for the HELP loan program during the same period for the prior year.
-Including investments made at a local college and a municipal building, the total investment exceeded $1.5 million in the first four months of the program.

 To view PDFs, please download Adobe Reader.